 March 21, 2012

 Why do citizens continue allowing governments to ignore the many ecologic “time-bombs” that are mainly forged by the human exploit of animal agriculture?
 The majority of the Earth’s attainable fresh-water supply, vast expanses of rain forest, over half of the planet’s wetlands, nearly half of every edible grain that humanity reaps, as well as countless plant and animal species are either irrefutably depleted by or sent to extinction in order to satiate the animal agriculture industry.
 Why does discussing the issue immediately label an individual as an “alarmist”, a “radical”, an “extremist” or even in some cases, a “terrorist”?
-If I am to be labelled as such for speaking truth about what is happening around us, I will welcome your misplaced labels.
+If we are to be labelled as such for speaking truth about what is happening around us, we will welcome the misplaced labels.

 The amount of fresh-water used for rearing the animals that we exploit through animal agriculture is nothing short of monumentally outrageous.
 In the year 2000, The most reliable and widely-accepted water estimate to produce one pound of beef was roughly 2,000 gallons.
 A writer for Newsweek once stated, “the water that goes into a 1,000 pound steer would float a destroyer.”
-With over 1.5 billion cows in the animal agriculture industry, along with the other 60 billion animals that we enslave and slaughter for food purposes, is it any wonder why nearly 6,000 humans die each day over drought or poor water-source issues, alone?
+With some 2 billion cows in the animal agriculture industry, along with the other 70 billion land-based animals that we enslave and slaughter for food purposes, is it any wonder why nearly 6,000 humans die each day over drought or poor water-source issues, alone?
 Why do we also possess the audacity to question why one tenth of the major rivers across the planet no longer flow into the sea for months out of each year?
 Some of these rivers no longer reach the sea at all.
-At our current rate of consumption and population growth, water shortages will affect well over 2 billion humans before 2025.
+At our current rate of consumption and population growth, water shortages will affect billions of humans before 2030.
 Why do so many fail to act in realization that such a horrific problem exists?

 An undeniable inability to sustain fresh water sources for human survival is only one most dire negative issue directly caused by animal agriculture.
 Wetlands, critical habitats for wildlife, which now cover only 6% of the planet’s surface, also have one of the most important ecosystemic functions on Earth, even though humanity has not treated them in such a manner.
 Underneath the surface of wetlands, plants and microbes filter water, digesting pollution, retaining moisture in the wet season, whilst releasing it in the dry season.
-They are indispensable “filters” necessary for the regeneration and purification of water.
-In the last century, half of the world’s wetlands have been drained in favor of growing grain for “livestock” animals, due to the obvious richness of the soil underneath and natually saturated peat.
-This means that 50% of the planet’s wetlands, our natural filtering system, the Earth’s “liver and kidney’s” if you will allow the metaphoric reference, have been removed to sustain animal product consumption.
+They are nature’s “filters”, regenerating and purifying water.
+In the last century, half of the world’s wetlands have been drained in favor of growing grain for “livestock” animals, due to the obvious richness of the soil underneath.
+This means that 50% of the planet’s wetlands, our natural filtering system, the Earth’s “liver and kidney’s” if you will, have been removed to sustain animal product consumption.

 Humans are a destructive force unto ourselves and it is unfortunate that many are currently unwilling to face reality.
 The truth is that we are systematically dismantling our own posterity’s future, as well as the future of everything that lives on this planet.
-Whether we alter our “modus operandi” or not will dictate whether we have a posterity at all and that will be reliant on how many of us are actually willing to work toward said alteration of our course.
-One thing is for certain; those who see themselves as ecologically concerned, must become not only more knowledgeable about environmental issues, but more proactive in promoting the vegan lifestyle and the best way to lead, is by example.
-If animal agriculture employed by a population of 7 billion humans is causing more devastation than any other negative force on the planet, which it most certainly is, it then becomes an environmentalist’s responsibility to promote change through truth for the betterment of all life on our world.
+Whether we alter our path or not will dictate whether we have a posterity at all.
+One thing is for certain; those who see themselves as ecologically concerned must become not only more knowledgeable about environmental issues, but more proactive in altering their lifestyle away from animal-based products.
+The best way to lead, is by example.
+If animal agriculture employed by a population of 7 billion humans is causing more devastation than any other negative force on the planet, which it most certainly is, it then becomes an environmentalist’s responsibility to promote change through truth for the betterment of all life on our planet.